hkgnobody/Doorlock/README.md

 # Doorlock
-Arduino project that control servo motor by remote control passcode
+Arduino project that control servo motor by passcode on remote control